 Knight does not manufacture any of its products directly, but rather outsources this function to third parties.
 Knight has not invested, nor does it intend to invest, in large scale commercial production facilities and expects to continue to outsource all of its manufacturing.
 Through contractual arrangements and quality control audits, Knight ensures that its products are manufactured in accordance with the current GMP, consistent with regulatory requirements.
+In addition, under most of the Corporation's product license agreements, the licensor retains the rights and obligation to manufacture the licensed product.

-Knight uses third-party and related party manufacturers for the production of its products for development and commercial purposes.
+Knight uses third-party manufacturers for the production of its products for development and commercial purposes.
 Given the availability of excess capacity for manufacturing in the marketplace and the lower cost of outsourcing and Knight's manufacturing needs, Knight intends to continue to outsource its manufacturing for the near term.
 Knight's products are currently available only from sole or limited suppliers.
 These third-party manufactured products have accounted for all of Knight's revenues.

 Knight depends on third parties for the supply of the raw materials necessary to develop and manufacture its products, including the active and inactive pharmaceutical ingredients used in its products.
-Knight is required to identify the supplier of all the raw materials for its products in the drug applications that it files with Health Canada.
-If raw materials for a particular product become unavailable from an approved supplier specified in a drug application, Knight would be required to qualify a substitute supplier with Health Canada, which would likely interrupt manufacturing of the affected product.
+Knight is required to identify the supplier of all the raw materials for its products in the drug applications that it files with Health Canada, the FDA and the EMA.
+If raw materials for a particular product become unavailable from an approved supplier specified in a drug application, Knight would be required to qualify a substitute supplier with Health Canada, the FDA or the EMA, which would likely interrupt manufacturing of the affected product.
 To the extent practicable, Knight attempts to identify more than one supplier in each drug application.
 However, some raw materials are available only from a single source and, in some of its drug applications, only one supplier of raw materials has been identified, even in instances where multiple sources exist.